-Dimension "L" represents a 1⁄2 wave, and "F" represents a 1⁄4 wave, which, in this case is a 1⁄4 wave stub, used for matching.
-The MFJ 61xx End-fed Zepp is a basic "broadside" radiator and is broadly bi-directional perpendicular to the run of the wire.
+Dimension "L" represents a 1⁄2 wavelength, and "F" represents a 1⁄4 wave, which, in this case is a 1⁄4 wave stub, used for matching and phase-shifting.
+The MFJ 62xx Collinear Array is a "broadside array," and is bi-directional perpendicular to the run of the wire.
 A pair of these antennas at right angles (NE/SW; NW/SE for example) can provide world-wide coverage.
 And, when used with a suitable antenna switching system (Ameritron RCS-10), switching is convenient and fast, with only a single-line feed into the shack.
-Or, you can run both coaxial lines into the shack, and effect switching with a wall-mounted switching unit (MFJ-1700).
+Or, you can run both coaxial lines into the shack, and effect switching with a wall-mounted switching unit (MFJ 1700).

 If height is a constraint, this antenna functions better than average at even a bit less than a 1⁄4 wavelength above ground/structure.
-However, it really performs best if "hung" at a 1⁄2 wave; up to 3⁄4 wave.
+However, it really performs best if "hung" at 1⁄2 wave; up to 3⁄4 wave.
 Higher than that provides diminishing return.

-Especially important is keeping the symmetry of the antenna in reference to its 1⁄2 wave radiator.
+Especially important is keeping the symmetry of the antenna in reference to its 1⁄2 wave radiators.
 They must not sag more than a foot, with pulled-tight being the best configuration.
-The feedline/stub can be "bent" at the bottom, or pulled away at a slight angle, and some twisting is OK.
+The feedline/stub can be "bent" at the bottom, or pulled away at an angle, and some twisting is OK.
 Practically, it is best to let it hang straight down and tie it off with rope to avoid lashing about in windy conditions.